ResidentTenko/Weather_Cam_Capstone/README.md

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with ...
 One Plus 8 Screen Recorder
-GIF edited with ...
-Clip Champ
-GIF compressed with ... freeconvert.com
 ## Notes